ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 received asynchronously through a callback registered by the application.
 Errors and other notifications also happen asynchronously on the Connection.

+{{pre-establishment}}, {{establishment}}, {{sending}}, {{receiving}}, and
-In the following sections, we describe the details of application interaction with Objects through Actions and Events in each phase of a Connection, following the phases described in {{I-D.ietf-taps-arch}}.
+{{termination}} describe the details of application interaction with Objects through Actions and Events in each phase of a Connection, following the phases described in {{I-D.ietf-taps-arch}}.

+## Transport Properties

+Each application using the Transport Services Interface declares its preferences for how the transport service should operate using properties at each stage of the lifetime of a connection.
+During pre-establishment, Selection Properties
+{{selection-props}} are used to specify which paths and protocol stacks can be used and are preferred by the application, and Connection Properties
+{{connection-props}} can be used to fine-tune the eventually established connection.
+These Connection Properties can also be used to monitor and fine-tune established connections.
+The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Context Properties
+{{message-props}}.

+Collectively, Selection, Connection, and Message Context Properties can be referred to as Transport Properties.
+All Transport Properties, regardless of the phase in which they are used, are organized within a single namespace.
+This enables setting them as defaults in earlier stages and querying them in later
+stages:
+ - Connections Properties can be set on Preconnections
+ - Message Properties can be set on Preconnections and Connections
+ - The effect of Selection Properties can be queried on Connections and Messages.

+Transport Properties can have one of a set of data types:

+- Boolean: can take the values "true" and "false"; representation is implementation-dependent.
+- Integer: can take positive or negative numeric values; range and representation is implementation-dependent.
+- Enumeration: can take one value of a finite set of values, dependent on the property itself.
+The representation is implementation dependent; however, implementations MUST provide a method for the application to determine the entire set of possible values for each property.
+- Preference: can take one of five values (Prohibit, Avoid, Ignore, Prefer, Require) for the level of preference of a given property during protocol selection; see {{selection-props}}.

-# Pre-Establishment Phase
+# Pre-Establishment Phase {#pre-establishment}

 The pre-establishment phase allows applications to specify properties for the Connections they are about to make, or to query the API about potential connections they could make.

 A Preconnection Object represents a potential Connection.
 It has state that describes properties of a Connection that might exist in the future.
-This state comprises Local Endpoint and Remote Endpoint Objects that denote the endpoints of the potential Connection (see {{endpointspec}}), the transport properties (see {{transport-props}}), and the security parameters (see
+This state comprises Local Endpoint and Remote Endpoint Objects that denote the endpoints of the potential Connection (see {{endpointspec}}), the Selection Properties (see {{selection-props}}), any preconfigured Connection Properties ({{connection-props}}), and the security parameters (see
 {{security-parameters}}):

 ~~~